New For 2018-19

 How will I get my OSAP if I don’t have a bank account?

-Students must set up their own bank accounts for OSAP direct deposit.
+You must set up your own bank account for OSAP direct deposit.

 If I withdraw from studies, how will it affect my OSAP funding?

 Students must maintain satisfactory academic progress.
 That means that students are required to successfully complete the academic requirements of their program to continue to be eligible for OSAP.
-Frequent or multiple program switches, drops, withdrawals and/or repeats of programs that are funded by OSAP may be considered lack of academic progress and direction.
-Contact Enrolment Services for further details.
+Frequent or multiple program switches, drops, withdrawals and/or repeats of programs that are funded by OSAP may also be considered lack of academic progress and direction.

 These are some of the consequences to withdrawing from full-time studies while on OSAP:

-- Your loans will become repayable 6 months after you withdraw from full-time studies.
+- Your loans will become repayable on the first day of the seventh month after you withdraw from full-time studies.

 - Some of your OSAP grants may be converted to repayable loans.

-- There will be OSAP Academic probation or restriction placed on your file because you did not maintain full-time standing during your OSAP funded study period.
+- There will be OSAP academic probation or restriction placed on your OSAP file because you did not maintain full-time standing during your OSAP funded study period.